Frequently Asked Questions

 Domain names are assigned by ICANN, The Internet Corporation for Assigned Names and Numbers.
 ICANN is the accrediting regulatory agency that governs the use of domain names.
 ICANN's primary mission is to make sure that every domain has a URL, and that each domain has a unique IP address.

 Domain names need to be renewed yearly by their owner (registrant).
-This registration fee is paid to a registrar, such as UnstoppableDomains.com, who acts as the middleman between domain owners and ICANN.
+This registration fee is paid to an accredited registrar, who acts as the middleman between domain owners and ICANN.

 When registration fees are not paid, registrars must comply with ICANN rules and attempt to notify the registrant.
 If the registrant does not respond to notifications, the domain name goes through an expiration process, whereupon ICANN releases the domain to the open market.